libertyiskey/logflow/README.md

 ### Quick Setup

-1. **Logging Decorator**: Integrate logging into functions with `@log_function_data`, specifying the level, project ID, flow ID, task ID, and any custom metadata.
+1. **Logging Decorator**: Integrate logging into functions with `@logflow`, specifying the level, project ID, flow ID, task ID, and any custom metadata.

 2. **CLI Commands**: The LogFlow CLI tool offers several commands for interacting with your logs:
     - `tail`: Display the last `n` log entries.